delthan/downthon_AB/README.md

 Given that, please have appropriate expectations for how usable or stable this is for anything other than just local usage.

+## What's with the name?

+The name is a concatenation of the end of the words Markdown and Python.
+Obviously.

 ## How do I use it?

 Just download the files and folders above and place them in a folder in your computer.
 You will also need to install [Python](https://www.python.org/) and [Python-Markdown](https://python-markdown.github.io/).
 Then you can run the downthon_AB.py script from a command terminal and the files in the /markdown folder will be recreated as .html files in the /html folder.